 This important session will introduce transfers to the "real deal."
 Learn what life is like at Marist from current students.
 All new transfers are required to attend.

 This is it!
 The moment you all have been waiting for.
 This is the time when your Passport can become your ticket to a fabulous prize from one of the offices at Marist.
 Will you win a semester's worth of books?
 Tea with President Murray?
 A Marist sweatshirt?
 Completely fill out all of your information and collect 7 stamps on your Passport, turn it in on Friday, September 4 at 8:00 pm in Student Center 3104-3105 and find out if you'll be a lucky winner.
 Passport winners will be announced at 8:15 pm.

 Your Passport is your entrance to a slice of Italy!
 Some would say you can judge a neighborhood by the quality of its pizza, and both on and off campus, Marist students are not disappointed.
 Enjoy some sample slices from a variety of local pizzerias that promise to deliver on flavor and to your door!

 One of the most popular and memorable Welcome Week events, the Red Fox Rumble allows students to meet and compete by residence and commuter designation.
 You don't have to be super athletic…but you DO need to put on the t-shirt you got during move-in with pride and prepare to have fun!
 In addition, Stop & Shop has generously donated a bag of take-home treats for all participants.

-Students who registered for this fall's Peer Mentor Program will have a chance to meet their peer mentors, and one another, while enjoying light refreshments.
+Students who registered for this fall's Peer Mentor Program will have a chance to meet their peer mentors as well as other students in the program.
 An optional tour of Marist's academic buildings will be given to all interested participants.

 A special Marist tradition, the entire community gathers to celebrate your arrival with a breathtaking display over the Hudson.
 Do not miss this event!